Alexandra Sonnemans

 Collective exhibition, Rotterdam Academy of Architecture

-A collective corridor connects a five collaborative work spaces and a communal kitchen.
+A collective corridor connects five collaborative work spaces and a communal kitchen.

-All the new walls are built up of a designed modular system, wooden structure.
+All the new walls, frames with glass and doors are built up of a designed modular system, wooden structure.
 By devising such a system, we were able to make customisation feasible and affordable and build on site.

 Completed November 2023